List of Roseanne and The Conners characters: David Healy

 David Maurice Healy is played by Johnny Galecki.
 David is Mark Healy's younger brother.
 He first appeared in "The Bowling Show" (episode 4.14).
 Whereas Mark was initially a rebellious delinquent, David is friendly and respectful to the Conners.
 He is shy, polite, thoughtful, sensitive, soft-spoken, artistic, and intelligent.
 Much of his passive behavior results from his difficult home life and his mother's abusive behavior.
 He is romantically involved with Darlene, becoming the submissive partner.
 They also collaborate artistically, with David illustrating graphic novels that Darlene writes.
 His sweet manner endears him to the Conners, who eventually consider him as part of the family and jokingly refer to him as being more welcome than Darlene.
 He moves in with the Conners after Roseanne, herself a victim of child abuse, witnesses how abusive David's mother is.
 David and Darlene break up three times throughout the series, each for a successively longer period of time, but always reunite.
 After Darlene becomes pregnant, she and David married.
 In the series finale, Roseanne reveals in her writing that David had actually been dating Becky in "real life", and that Roseanne simply wrote his relationship as being with Darlene because she felt it made more sense.

-That series finale is retconned for season 10, where it is revealed that David and Darlene have been separated for some years and David has been away, traveling and doing volunteer work abroad, leaving Darlene to raise their two children, Harris and Mark, as a single mother.
+The series finale is retconned for season 10, where it is revealed that David and Darlene have been separated for some years and David has been away, traveling and doing volunteer work abroad, leaving Darlene to raise their two children, Harris and Mark, as a single mother.
 David eventually returns to Lanford and tells Darlene he wants to reenter his children's lives.
 After sleeping together, both Darlene and David consider reconciling until Roseanne tells Darlene the reason David said he left their marriage.
 She says it would be bad for their children, who resent David being an absent father.
 At Dan's urging, David agrees to get his life settled before seeing the kids again.